 The quality of skin overlying the nasal cartilage is an important factor in the final appearance of the nose.
 Thick and oily skin does not conform as well and may compromise the result.
 Older skin does not possess the elastic properties of younger skin and may preclude an optimal result.

-You should avoid smoking for at least three weeks before and after surgery to assist the healing process.
-You should also not take aspirin or aspirin containing medications for two weeks prior to surgery.
+You should avoid smoking for at least three weeks before and after surgery to assist in the healing process.
+You should also not take aspirin or aspirin-containing medications for two weeks prior to surgery.

 Should there be any questions regarding rhinoplasty, be sure they are answered in advance by Dr. Drielsma.
 Well-meaning friends are not a good source of information.
 Find out everything before proceeding with the operation – a well-informed patient is a happy one.